tonythor/cuny-datascience/data607-data-acquisition-and-management/projects/rekognition-demo/README.md

 ## Look closely at:
 * [./wrapper_by_tf.py](wrapper_by_tf.py)
 * [./output.log](./output.log)

+## Why did I choose this as my demo?
+Multiple times in my career I've had build systems to extract metadata from images, pdfs, word docs, quicktimes, etc. On multiple occasions, these rocket-science-complex projects were person-years worth of effort.
+With the introduction of open source in the 2010's it got a little easier, but everything changed when cloud took over.
+Now days, AWS, GCP and Azure have hundreds of API's data scientists can use

+This particular demo took me about eight hours to set up and get working.
+20 years ago, my team did something similar and it was one of those person-year long projects.

+The point is, sometimes you have to roll your own system, sometimes you don't.
+Think about it before you do either.
+This is demo is charged by API call.
+If we were doing a billion of API calls for non profit, it might not make sense.
+If you're working on a startup and tying to push something out the door by enxt month, pay per use api's might be perfect.

 ## Demo assumes:
 1. You already have python3 installed somewhere so you can use it to setup your virtualenv.
 Verify python3 with this command: